onlinejudge95/rinnegan/services/server/README.md

 ## About

+We are currently using `python:3.8.2-slim` image from dockerhub for the database.
+The current image size for server is `411MB` and is tagged as `server:development`

 Server for rinnegan is written in `Flask` using `Flask-RESTX` as swagger support.
 We currently have a single pipeline involving following stages